-Passing & Catching Coaching Chart

-Student's chest pass is too soft

-Student's bounce pass is too high and too slow

-Student's passes are off target

-Student closes eyes while catching

-Start with elbows close to body and push wrist and fingers through the ball Try smaller/lighter ball (size 3 or junior size)

-Start with ball at waist and aim for a bounce spot closer to teammate Partner with student and demonstrate correct height and force

-First two fingers of each hand should be pointing to target/person at the end of the pass

-Practice passing to target on wall

-Begin passing while standing close to partner and take one step back at a time

-Use beach ball or lighter ball so it is less intimidating

-DRIBBLING
+PASSING & CATCHING COACHING CHART

+WHAT'S HAPPENING?
+What To Do Student's chest pass is Start with elbows close to body and push wrist and fingers through the ball too soft Try smaller/lighter ball (size 3 or junior size) WHAT'S HAPPENING?
+What To Do Student's bounce pass is Start with ball at waist and aim for a bounce spot closer to teammate too high and too slow Partner with student and demonstrate correct height and force WHAT'S HAPPENING?
+Student's passes are off target What To Do First two fingers of each hand should be pointing to target/person at the end of the pass Practice passing to target on wall WHAT'S HAPPENING?
+What To Do Student closes eyes Begin passing while standing close to partner and take one step back at a time while catching Use beach ball or lighter ball so it is less intimidating

+Dealen

+Dribbling